 Corps of Engineers releases final report on Savannah Harbor Expansion Project

-Officials from the Savannah District, U.S. Army Corps of Engineers have released the final report on the Savannah Harbor Expansion Project.
+GEORGIA -- Officials from the U.S. Army Corps of Engineers Savannah District, released the final report on the Savannah Harbor Expansion Project, April 11, 2012.

 The final report--consisting of a General Re-evaluation Report and an Environmental Impact Statement--concludes that deepening the harbor from its current depth of 42 feet to 47 feet is economically viable, environmentally sustainable, and in the best interests of the United States.

 "Today's release culminates 14 years of intense study, analysis, and coordination with state and federal agencies, stakeholders and the general public," said Col. Jeff M. Hall, commander of the Savannah District.
 "The cooperating agencies have unanimously agreed to the release of the final report."

 The following agencies served as Cooperating Agencies in preparing the final report: Environmental Protection Agency - Region IV, National Oceanic and Atmospheric Administration Fisheries Service - Southeast Region, U.S. Fish and Wildlife Service - Southeast Region, and the Georgia Ports Authority.

 "The Final Report represents the most comprehensive study for harbor deepening in the nation's history," Hall said.
 "We are confident that our report is thorough and strong, and that the project will enhance the nation's global competitiveness while sustaining the natural environment."